-Key management personnel also include persons who had the authority and responsibility for planning, directing and controlling the activities of the Company, i.e. the Chief Executive Officer and the Finance Manager.
+Key management personnel also include persons who had the authority and responsibility for planning, directing and controlling the activities of the Company, i.e. the Chief Executive Officer, the Chief Financial Officer, the Head of Sales & Marketing and the Head of Service & Operations (resigned 12 April 2019)...